Opdex/SSAS/README.md

 ### Stratis ID URI

-A Stratis ID URI consists of four required parts:
+A Stratis ID URI consists of three required parts, as well as optional parts:

 - The scheme - `sid`
 - The callback - a protocol-relative URL which the wallet will send a HTTPS request
 - The UID - a unique identifier for a request, which is present within the query string of the callback
-- The expiry datetime - a unix timestamp that specifies when the signature should expire, which is present within the query string of the callback
+- The expiry datetime (optional) - a unix timestamp that specifies when the signature should expire, which is present within the query string of the callback

 **Example:** `sid:api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000`